Kirchoffs/simple-db/src/main/java/org/syh/demo/simpledb/transaction/README.md

 - Flush the update to disk
 - Flush the update log record to disk
 - Flush the commit log record to disk

 The order of these operations is important.
 Based on different recovery algorithms, the order may vary.
+But flush the update log record to disk before the update is a common rule.

+Besides, there are three more operations:
+- Write the update to the data buffer
+- Write the update log record to the log buffer
+- Write the commit log record to the log buffer

 ### Undo-Redo Algorithm
 Stage 1: read backward from the end and undo all the transactions that did not commit.